 The Executive may appoint an Executive Officer to manage the affairs of the Association on such

 The Association may appoint an attorney within the guidelines of the Incorporated Societies Act

 12. National Conference

-(b) The member from the region in which the conference is held shall act as organiser, host
+(b) The member from the region in which the conference is held shall function as organiser, host

 (d) The recognised name of the national conference is ConSTANZ.

-- An AGM will be held each year no later than 6 months after the end
+(c) An Annual General Meeting (AGM) will be held each year no later than 6 months after the end

-- Financial statements for the most recently completed accounting period.
+(ii) Financial statements for the most recently completed accounting period.

-- Disclosures made by Officers in the Interests Register concerning any conflict of interest.
+(iii) Disclosures made by Officers in the Interests Register concerning any conflict of interest.

-(d) Motions and items for discussion at the AGM must be submitted in writing to the Secretary of
+(g) Motions and items for discussion at the AGM must be submitted in writing to the Secretary of

 14. Provision of Information to Member

 (a) A member may, at any time, make a written request to the Association for either or both of

-- i.The financial statements of the Association as presented at the most recent AGM.
+(i) The financial statements of the Association as presented at the most recent AGM.

-- ii.The minutes of the most recent AGM and Executive meeting.
+(ii) The minutes of the most recent AGM and Executive meeting.

-- iii.The above documents must be provided to the member without charge within a
+(iii) The above documents must be provided to the member without charge within a

-(b) A member may at anytime make a written request to the Association for information held by
+(b) A member may at any time make a written request to the Association for information held by

 15. Endowments and Grants